soodoku/tldr/summaries/43_intro_statistical_learning.md

 * Regression splines

 * Smoothing splines
+	* Knot at each point
-	* penalty for the second derivative
+	* Penalty for the second derivative
-	* Use LOOCV
+	* Use LOOCV for picking the right lambda

 * Local Regression
 	* Decide on neighborhood and weights
 	* Fit the regression

 * Generalized Additive Models